 This bill will establish the Broadband Equity Access and Development Program (BEAD) within the Office of Broadband Development, define terms, and require the Office of Broadband Development to create and administer the BEAD Program.
 This bill will also establish program application requirements and create the BEAD fund.
 The bill was amended in committee to prioritize BEAD Program funds for delivery to the last mile of unserved areas consistent with the federal requirements.
-This bill was amended and passed in the Senate Economic Development, Tourism, and Labor Committee and now heads to the full Senate for their consideration.
+This bill was amended in the Senate to make technical corrections and passed the Senate 37-1.
+The House agreed to the Senate change and voted for final passage, 92-1.
+This bill now heads to the Governor for his consideration.